 Some have criticized those estimates as derived from experience with rail-trails located near major metropolitan areas.
 In fact, the RTC analysis was largely based on experience with trails located a substantial distance from large urban centers.
 The Pine Creek Rail Trail is located northeast of Williamsport, PA.
 The Ghost Town Trail starts 70 miles east of Pittsburgh, PA.
 The Virginia Creeper Trail is located in a remote region in southwestern Virginia.

-The trails from the RTC analysis with connections to major urban centers are the Great Allegheny Passage, a 145-mile trail which starts outside of Pittsburgh, PA, the Heritage Rail Trail County Park, which connects to a Maryland rail-trail that extends twenty miles to a Baltimore suburb, and the Torrey C. Brown Trail, which starts in an outer suburb of Baltimore.
+The trails from the RTC analysis with connections to major urban centers are the Great Allegheny Passage, a 145-mile trail which starts outside of Pittsburgh, PA, the 21 mile Heritage Rail Trail County Park, which starts in York, PA and connects to the Torrey C. Brown Trail in Maryland that extends twenty miles to a Baltimore suburb.

 Examining the RTC report, experience with trails with no urban connection is impressive in terms of the economic growth brought to the regions, with average total annual trail-related expenditures of nearly $3,000,000.